katalon-studio/katalon-studio.github.io/pages/katalon-studio/docs/webui-wait-for-alert.md

 > **Note**:
 >
-> Failure Handling is currently not supported for this keyword.
+> FailureHandling is currently not supported for this keyword.

 Example
 -------